Nelson-Liang/Nelson-Liang.github.io/Quality-Coding.md

 <img src="https://Nelson-Liang.github.io/images/CodingStandard.jfif" width='400'/>
 </p>

-## Why is coding standard important?
+## Why is coding standards important?
 Coding writing can be like a formal dinner; although you are free to create your own meal and eat it however you like, there are some guidelines you needed to follow in order to look presentable around others.
 I agree that it is important to have a software engineering technique that improves the quality of a person’s work.
 Have strong knowledge in coding etiquette is just as important as creating the codes.
 A software engineer needs to find a balance between producing results and formatting a clean workspace.
 You want to build an elegant script for anyone to comfortable read and easily understand.
 When a programmer lacks the importance of a coding standard, it can be quite difficult for an audience to quickly acknowledge the function of the code.
 If a coding script is not neat, it can cause problems for a team to implement the code or in a classroom where students will have a hard time understanding.
 This is why coding standards should be considered when writing a script.

 ## Experienced the mess